ethan-stone/obsidian-vault-knowledge-base/Liberate Cleveland DND Campaign/Borf.md

 - Spell DC - 15
 - Spell Attack Mod - 7
 ## Bones of the Earth at 9th Level Once a Day
-- Is Used - Yes
+- Is Used - No
 **Casting Time:** 1 action
 **Range:** 120 feet
 **Components:** V, S